zendframework/zend-config-aggregator/doc/book/intro.md

 # Introduction

-`zend-config-aggregator` is a lightweight library for managing application's configuration.
-I was designed to be flexible on dev environments and fast on production.
+`zend-config-aggregator` is a lightweight library for managing application configuration.
+It was designed to be flexible in dev environments and fast in production.

-It supports loading and merging configuration from multiple sources: PHP files, arrays, INI/YAML/XML files (using [zend-config](https://zendframework.github.io/zend-config/))
+It supports loading and merging configuration from multiple sources: PHP files, arrays, or INI/YAML/XML files (using [zend-config](https://docs.zendframework.com/zend-config/))

 ## Basic usage

-Standalone `ConfigAggregator` can be used to merge PHP-based configuration files:
+The standalone `ConfigAggregator` can be used to merge PHP-based configuration files:

 ```php
 use Zend\ConfigAggregator\ConfigAggregator;